-- Participate in the daily activities and classroom routines where he/she can develop his/her teaching skills, thus preparing him/her to undertake a full-time position. - Practice the tasks of the classroom teacher by integrating a workable balance between educational theory and practice. - Recognize and cultivate the qualities and characteristics of a good teacher: enthusiasm for teaching and the profession, ability to cooperate with the entire school community, dependability, flexibility, consistency, correct English usage, sense of humor, emotional stability, depth of knowledge in selected disciplines, appropriate professional conduct, proper professional appearance, and good physical health. - Develop skill and judgment in selecting teaching objectives at the appropriate level, teaching to those objectives, monitoring and adjusting those objectives, and evaluation whether objectives have been attained. - Create, develop, and implement instructional activities in the context of a functioning classroom. - Understand and implement individualized teaching in all areas of the curriculum and recognize the value of formative and summative assessments and utilize them effectively to meet the needs of all learners. - Develop desirable and effective techniques of individual and group guidance and control. - o Develop the ability for self-evaluation to continue professional and personal growth. - Demonstrate student teaching competencies as developed by Pennsylvania Department of Education found in the Supporting Documents section of this Handbook.
+- Participate in the daily activities and classroom routines where he/she can develop his/her teaching skills, thus preparing him/her to undertake a full-time position. - Follow the placement school's calendar, placement school's teacher hours, and all other policies established by the assigned school. - Practice the tasks of the classroom teacher by integrating a workable balance between educational theory and practice. - Recognize and cultivate the qualities and characteristics of a good teacher: enthusiasm for teaching and the profession, ability to cooperate with the entire school community, dependability, flexibility, consistency, correct English usage, sense of humor, emotional stability, depth of knowledge in selected disciplines, appropriate professional conduct, proper professional appearance, and good physical health. - Develop skill and judgment in selecting teaching objectives at the appropriate level, teaching to those objectives, monitoring and adjusting those objectives, and evaluation whether objectives have been attained. - Create, develop, and implement instructional activities in the context of a functioning classroom. - Understand and implement individualized teaching in all areas of the curriculum and recognize the value of formative and summative assessments and utilize them effectively to meet the needs of all learners. - o Develop desirable and effective techniques of individual and group guidance and control. - Develop the ability for self-evaluation to continue professional and personal growth. - Demonstrate student teaching competencies as developed by Pennsylvania Department of Education found in the Supporting Documents section of this Handbook.